Information for trainees

 - We’re continuing to discuss options for those due to sit an exit exam required for CCT.
 We’ll provide further advice on this soon.

-All postgraduate training rotations due to take place on 1 April 2020 have been paused.
+All postgraduate training rotations due to take place from April to July 2020 have been paused.
 This would have involved over 20,000 trainees moving to new workplace settings at an already pressurised time for healthcare services.